-North Hollywood is located to the southwest of Burbank and is an up-and-coming area with some decent nightlife for young singles.
-Yes, okay, "up-and-coming" in this case does also mean "kind of seedy," but you won't be living in North Hollywood, you'll be just close enough to visit it whenever you'd like.
+North Hollywood is located to the southwest of Burbank and is an up-and-coming area with some decent nightlife.
+Yes, okay.
 Additionally, the NoHo Arts District keeps things creative and fresh.

-To the east, Burbank is bordered by Glendale, which is a friendly LA suburb with a good safety rating and high property values.
+To the east, Burbank is bordered by Glendale, which is a friendly LA suburb.

-What this means for Burbank is that it has a good reputation for being a safe, family-friendly area with a slightly cheaper rental market than Glendale and LA proper.
+What this means for Burbank is that it has a good reputation with a slightly cheaper rental market than Glendale and LA proper.
 Burbank is a suburb of epic proportions, meaning that most public life exists in manufactured outdoor shopping malls and entertainment centers.
-As a suburb, Burbank may be a bit sleepy for young singles, but its proximity to the nightlife of LA proper can help keep you entertained.

 Burbank isn't all shopping malls and movie studios, however.
 The city is bordered to the south by Griffith Park, one of the largest municipal parks in the country with over 4,000 acres of land.
 Additionally, the large expanse of Angeles National Forest lies just east of the city.

 Burbank proper is considered a Valley city, which means that its located between the foothills of the Verdugo Mountains and the flat area of the San Fernando Valley.
 Because of its proximity to Angeles National Forest and Griffith Park, housing and development is concentrated in the western and northern reaches of town.